 “Invest in the Victory Liberty Loan” was one of the final posters issued during World War I to encourage support of the war.
-During WWI, the U.S. government needed money to pay for tanks, ammunition, airplanes, and ships to fight the war.
-The government found funding through civilians through war bonds, or Liberty Loans.
-This was a very effective way of getting large amounts of money quickly.
+During WWI, the United States government needed money to pay for tanks, ammunition, airplanes, and ships to fight the war.
+The government found funding through civilians in the form of war bonds or Liberty Loans.
+These loans or bonds were a very effective way of getting large amounts of money quickly.
 The poster encouraged the viewer to purchase a Liberty Loan to support the soldiers and end the war.
-These were sold back to the government after the war.
+These loans were sold back to the government after the war.
 The poster depicts a American Destroyer defending a passenger liner from a German U-boat.
 This imagery depicts the pride of the U.S. Navy and their battle to keep the sea lanes open for supplies to reach Europe.
 During WWI, submarines were introduced on a mass scale and German U-boats were the terror of the seas.
 Eventually, the American fleet grew and became strong enough to counter the German U-boats due to the money earned from posters like this one.
 This poster was created by Leon Alaric Shafer in 1918.
-Shafer was an American painter, etcher and illustrator, and was best known for his maritime and military subjects.
-The poster was created and reproduced as a colored print at the time of it’s distribution.
+Shafer, an American painter, etcher and illustrator, was best known for his maritime and military subjects.
+This poster was created and reproduced as a colored print at the time of its distribution.

 WWI, poster, lithographic print, propaganda